-• Copy of Academic transcript:

-Also known as an academic record or a statement of learning, this is a document which clearly records all of the modules and subjects you studied as part of your course.
+- Copy of Academic transcript: - Also known as an academic record or a statement of learning, this is a document which clearly records all of the modules and subjects you studied as part of your course.
 It should also show the grades achieved for each module, how many credits were accrued and any relevant exemptions.
-If you don't have an academic transcript, you will need to get in touch with your previous education institution and request one.

-• Module descriptors / definition forms:

-These are education provider documents that contain details of the curriculum and learning outcomes such as the information described in Appendix 2.
+If you don't have an academic transcript, you will need to get in touch with your previous education institution and request one. - Module descriptors / definition forms: These are education provider documents that contain details of the curriculum and learning outcomes such as the information described in Appendix 2.
 They need to be identifiable as official documents by the presence of name and logo of the educational institution that made the award or authenticated with the official stamp of the institution to verify the accuracy of the information provided.
-If insufficient detail of what has been studied is provided, then the application for assessment will be rejected.
+If insufficient detail of what has been studied is provided, then the application for a.
+The application is rejected and there is no charge.

 2.5 There are three possible outcomes of this stage of the process: